thingsboard/thingsboard.github.io/docs/samples/smartico/pulse-sensor-lorawan/Pulse_Sensor_LoRaWAN.md

 ![image](/images/samples/smartico/pulse-sensor-lorawan/alarms2.PNG)

 ## Step 6.
 Dashboard import and configuration.
-To display data to users, you need to create a dashboard that can be imported from the [dashboard_pulse_sensor.json] file (/docs/samples/smartico/pulse-sensor-lorawan/resources/dashboard_pulse_sensor.json).
+To display data to users, you need to create a dashboard that can be imported from the [dashboard_pulse_sensor.json](/docs/samples/smartico/pulse-sensor-lorawan/resources/dashboard_pulse_sensor.json) file.

 ![image](/images/samples/smartico/pulse-sensor-lorawan/importDashboard.PNG)